The Responsibility of Intellectuals: Content

-The article was written during the then-ongoing Vietnam War, as news of human rights abuses started to return to the United States, and as the war had increasingly became seen as a quagmire.
+The article was written during the then-ongoing Vietnam War, as news of human rights abuses started to return to the United States, and as the war had increasingly become seen as a quagmire.
 An attack on the intellectual culture in the U.S., Chomsky argues that it is largely subservient to power.
 He is particularly critical of social scientists and technocrats, who he argued were providing a pseudo-scientific justification for the crimes of the state in regard to the Vietnam War.
 He notes that those who opposed the war on moral rather than technical grounds are "often psychologists, mathematicians, chemists, or philosophers, ... rather than people with Washington contacts, who, of course, realize that 'had they a new, good idea about Vietnam, they would get a prompt and respectful hearing' in Washington."

 The topic was inspired by articles of Dwight Macdonald published after the Second World War who "asks the question: To what extent were the German or Japanese people responsible for the atrocities committed by their governments?
 And, quite properly, ... turns the question back to us: To what extent are the British or American people responsible for the vicious terror bombings of civilians, perfected as a technique of warfare by the Western democracies and reaching their culmination in Hiroshima and Nagasaki, surely among the most unspeakable crimes in history."

 The article brought Chomsky to public attention as one of the leading American intellectuals in the movement against the Vietnam war.

+50th anniversary conference

-In February 2017, on the 50th anniversary of the publication of ‘The Responsibility of Intellectuals’, a conference was held at University College London.
+In February 2017, on the 50th anniversary of the essay's publication, a conference was held at University College London.
 In 2019, a book based on this conference was published entitled, The Responsibility of Intellectuals: Reflections by Noam Chomsky and others after 50 years and edited by three Chomsky biographers, Nicholas Allott, Chris Knight and Neil Smith.
 University College London attempted to impose restrictions on what could be said at the book launch.
-Chomsky described this as an ‘utter outrage’ and the restrictions were eventually dropped.
+Chomsky described this as an "utter outrage" and the restrictions were eventually dropped.